 “Mum, that is ageism, don’t you think?
 I mean, it’s not my fault I’m only three years old tomorrow.
 And what’s up with an April 7th birthday, anyway?
 It’s always overshadowed by your darn anniversary.”

 Well, if red is the color of passion, then perhaps these beet burgers can inject an extra shot of romance into our relationship on this special day.
-Not only that, they’re also the perfect recipe to introduce a new blog event hosted by Kim of Affairs of Living and me–the Sweet or Savory (SOS) Kitchen Challenge!

 You may have noticed how much I adore beets, from salads to faux pepperoni and even a dessert.
-A much-loved vegetable in both our kitchens, beets are a star in the veggie universe as well: besides tasting great, they’re packed with minerals like manganese, potassium, magnesium and iron, are a great source of the B Vitamin folate, and actually help boost liver function.
+A much-loved vegetable in my kitchen, beets are a star in the veggie universe as well: besides tasting great, they’re packed with minerals like manganese, potassium, magnesium and iron, are a great source of the B Vitamin folate, and actually help boost liver function.
 They contain cancer-fighting antioxidants, help prevent heart disease and reduce inflammation in the body.
 They’re a great source of fiber and can promote regularity.
 And they might just introduce a little extra passion to your mealtime.

 I got the idea for these burgers when Kim mentioned “beetloaf” one day on twitter.
 I do enjoy savory loaves (such as nutroasts), but wanted something that would cook up a bit faster and perhaps go well in a sandwich (since I seem to be on a sandwich kick these days).
 After a couple of false starts (I guess there is such a thing as “too much beet”), I came up with this version: browned and barely crispy on the outside, still moist on the inside, with a naturally smoky flavor and sweet undertones.
 These patties make a great main dish served alongside your favorite vegetable or even a creamy pasta.